 Prepare audited financial statements by auditors practising in the Republic of Cyprus every year and submit them the company Annual Return (HE32).
-All companies are obliged to prepare audited financial statements.
+All companies are obliged to prepare audited financial statements, irrespective of their size or whether they were dormant.